Dharun45/OTP-Based-Email-Verfication-System/README.md

 # OTP-Based-Email-Verfication-System
 This is an OTP-based Email Verification System which contains backend flow where a user registers, the server generates a random 6-digit code, emails it to them, temporarily stores it with an expiry time, and verifies it when the user submits it back.
+Implemented email-based OTP verification using LocalDateTime to validate code correctness and expiry, updating user status upon confirmation.
+Secured user credentials with BCrypt password hashing and automatic salting for irreversible storage.
 It combines Spring Boot + Spring Data JPA (MySQL) + Spring Mail + REST APIs.

 ## 📌 Overview